HandyyWeb/dayjs-homepage/README.md

 # dayjs-homepage

-> A simple webpage that displays the current time of user using dayjs API and mircomodal API
+> A simple webpage that displays the current time of the ser using dayjs API and micromodal API

 ![Homepage design](<assets/Capture d'écran 2023-09-28 140132.png>)